 Output 1.1 Development of Tier 2 emission factors for key fuels: coal, heavy fuel oil, gasoline, diesel, kerosene and liquified petroleum gas – for application in Energy Industries, Transport, Manufacturing Industry and Construction, and Energy Other Sectors

-Lead Entity: Ministry of Environment, Solid Waste Management and Climate Change in collaboration with the University of Mauritius, the Ministry of Energy and Public Utilities and the Energy Efficiency Management Office.
+Lead Entity: Ministry of Environment, Solid Waste Management and Climate Change in collaboration with the University of Mauritius, the Central Electricity Board, Business Mauritius, Ministry of Industrial Development, SMEs and Cooperatives and the Energy Efficiency Management Office.

 This output will result in the development of Tier 2 emission factors for the 2006 IPCC category 1A Fuel Combustion Activities, enhancing the accuracy of the GHG emission inventory and facilitating the assessment of impact of mitigation policies in the energy sector.
 This output will also result in improved capacity on 2006 IPCC methodologies in the relevant institutions of the country.